Cattle slaughter in India: Mughal Empire

-The Mughal emperor Humayun stopped eating beef after the killing of cows in a Hindu territory by his soldiers led to clashes, according to the Tezkerah al-Vakiat.
-Emperor Jahangir (1605–1627), imposed a ban on cattle slaughter for a few years, not out of respect for Hindus, but because cattle had become scarce.
+The Mughal emperor Humayun opposed cow slaughter and refused to eat beef in an incident as cited by Jouher, after the killing of cows in a Hindu territory by his soldiers led to clashes, in the Tezkereh-al-Vakiat.
+Though historians doubt translation capabilities of Tezkereh-al-Vakiat by a British officer, Major Charles Stewart, there is enough hint that the early Mughal emperors were averse to cow slaughter for beef.
+During Akbar's reign, there was a strict ban on cow slaughter.
+This was followed by his son Jehangir and then Shah Jahan as well.

+It is well known that emperor Aurangzeb followed a hard line against Hindus.
 In 1645, soon after being appointed Governor of Gujarat by Shah Jahan, Aurangzeb desecrated the Chintamani Parshvanath Jain temple near Sarashpur, Gujarat by killing a cow inside the Jain temple and lopping off the noses of the statues and converting it into a mosque calling it the "Might of Islam".
 In present-day Punjab, a Hindu delegation to the 9th Sikh guru Guru Tegh Bahadur requested him to ban cow slaughter and told him "Cows are everywhere being slaughtered.
 If any cow or buffalo belonging to a Hindu is mortally ill, the Qazi comes and kills it on the spot.
 Muslims then flay it, cut it in pieces and carry it away.
 This causes us much distress.
 If we fail to inform the Qazi when a beast is dying, he punishes us, saying, 'Why did you not tell me?
 Now its spirit has gone to hell, whereas had it been killed in the approved Muslim manner, its spirit would have gone to paradise.'"

-During Aurangzeb's rule, he encouraged the slaughter of cows and kept on harassing people of all religious groups other than muslims especially the hindus, christians and sikhs in his kingdom.
+Experts, however, doubt that Aurangzeb would have lifted the ban on cow slaughter enforced by his predecessors.
+Even during later Mughal period, there are documented references about the ban.
+During Emperor Farrukhsiyar's rule, for instance, there is documentary evidence of a royal trial over accusations of cow slaughter.
+There are references though that the ban would be relaxed during Bakr Id.